Dewsbury has been listed as one of the UK's towns to receive a share of a £16.4m government funding.

 The funding could be used to redevelop vacant buildings and land, drive private sector investment by supporting small businesses and ensure young people have the skills they need to get good jobs.

-Other places in West Yorkshire being on the list are Goldthorpe, Keighley & Shipley, Brighouse, Todmorden, and Morley.
+Other places in West Yorkshire on the list are Goldthorpe, Keighley & Shipley, Brighouse, Todmorden, and Morley.